tmhuyy/react-cv/README.md

 # [CV BUILDER](https://react-cv-iota.vercel.app/)
-CV Builder is a web application for building personal résumè.<br>
+CV Builder is a web application for building personal résumè.
+This project aims to solving this problem in an organized way, and also helps user keep tracks past instance they created during their life-time (not likely they will but its good to know that sql is built for that).  .<br>

-- asdas
-- asdasd
-- asdasd
+**Tech stack:**
+- SQL Database Management for résumè creation and storage.
+- Node.js for front-end and animation.
+- Mongoldb and Java for back-end.

+**Tech stack:**

+For Node.js.
 ## Installation
 - Install Node.js.
 - Clone repository.